handk85/dbrd-hands-on/README.md

 ### Task 3
-We only used 10% of the entire dataset due to the time limits.
+We only used small amount of the entire dataset due to the time limits.
 Please try the entire dataset to train the model.